azist/azos/src/Azos/Security/readme.md

 #### Authorization
-From the authorization standpoint, business applications are notorious for having many security-addressable pieces and parts, for example: many app have their fields, buttons, and even drop-down choices
+From the authorization standpoint, business applications are notorious for having many security-addressable pieces and parts, for example: many apps have their fields, buttons, and even drop-down choices
 restricted/limited during data entry.

 It is not uncommon to have a requirement to implement a **resource-based** security, such as **row-level access control**.
-A typical example is insurance carrier groups, having their carrier representatives be able to see only members within the group.
+A typical example is insurance carrier groups, having their carrier representatives be able to see only members within certain groups.
-Usually these kind of systems have complex assignments like "Include all but these", "Exclude all but these..."
+Usually these kind of systems have complex rights assignments like "Include all but these", "Exclude all but these..."

+A `User` principal object is accessible via `Session.User` property and represents an authenticated user principal.

+> Many think that `User` implies a human user.
+It does not.
+A user may be a robot, a process, an entity etc. The term can be used
+> along with `Principal` interchangeably.

+> You can use `Session.LastLoginType = (Human | Robot)` to determine how the session was initiated.
+See [ISession](/src/Azos/Apps/ISession.cs)

 See also: